wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 This is the scenario where the non-inclusive cache becomes truly non-inclusive.
 Normal accesses and write backs from the upper level still go through the cache, and they always cause a data block to be allocated, unlike some non-inclusive designs where blocks could bypass a non-inclusive cache.

+On the other hand, on a data eviction, if the directory entry indicates that no copies of data exists in the upper level (neither sharer nor owner), the directory will also be invalidated.
+**The non-inclusive cache, therefore, maintains an invariant that if a directory entry is present, then it is guaranteed that the corresponding data block can be obtained by requesting it from the upper level caches.**
+This invariant simplifies protocol design, because as we will see later, when data is requested but not present in the non-inclusive cache, it can always transit to a transient state dedicated to this situation, and then issue requests to the upper level.